 Connecticut's Diesel Reduction Initiatives

-Reducing diesel emissions is a DEP priority and we continue to move forward with a multi-faceted reduction strategy that includes mobile and stationary source applications because:
+, which received an Environmental Merit Award from the U.S. Environmental Protection Agency (EPA) in 2006.
+Reducing diesel emissions is a DEEP priority and we continue to move forward with a multi-faceted reduction strategy that includes mobile and stationary source applications for a number of reasons.

-- Diesel exhaust is a significant contributor to air pollution and has been classified as a probable human carcinogen by the Environmental Protection Agency (EPA).
+Diesel exhaust is a significant contributor to air pollution and has been classified as a probable human carcinogen by EPA.

-- Diesel engines emit high levels of nitrogen oxides (NOx) and particulate matter (PM), and in addition, a complex mixture of gases many of which are known or suspected cancer causing agents.
+Diesel engines emit high levels of nitrogen oxides and particulate matter, as well as a complex mixture of gases many of which are known or suspected cancer causing agents.
 Diesel exhaust exacerbates asthma and causes inflammation of the airways.

 Emissions from diesel powered electricity generators used to meet peak energy demand usually occur on high ozone